MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 - libSVM
 - Tensorflow (experimental)

-To learn how to export from other ML frameworks, take a look at [ONNX tutorials](https://github.com/onnx/tutorials) and [TF2ONNX](https://github.com/onnx/tensorflow-onnx) on GitHub.
+To learn how to export from other ML frameworks, take a look at [ONNX tutorials](https://github.com/onnx/tutorials) on GitHub.

 In this article, we demonstrate how to use WinMLTools to: